geleazar1000111/osaro-sdet-exercise/README.md

 2. Run `pip3 install -r requirements.txt` to install requirements

 3. Go to the /tests directory and run `python3 -m pytest`

+There is also the file `git_timestamp.py`.
+The purpose of this script was to record the timestamps of my commits throughout the exercise.